Blurb Descriptions

 Relative Motion Consulting LLC supports multiple research and development initiatives led by Don Brutzman.
 Areas of expertise include X3D Graphics, Maritime Robotics, and Distributed Simulation.

 Don Brutzman is a computer scientist and career submarine officer, now retired as an Assistant Professor from the Naval Postgraduate School (NPS) in Monterey California.
-His development efforts include applying open standards for Web-based visualization using Extensible 3D (X3D) graphics, underwater robotics, implementing robotic data strategies, Network-Optional Warfare (NOW), Ethical Control of Unmanned Systems, and distributed simulation.
+As an advisor and author, his development efforts include applying open standards for Web-based visualization using Extensible 3D (X3D) graphics, underwater robotics, implementing robotic data strategies, Network-Optional Warfare (NOW), Ethical Control of Unmanned Systems, and distributed simulation.
 His research interests include real-time interactive 3D computer graphics, underwater robotics, artificial intelligence (AI), and distributed networking for large-scale virtual environments.